REDi

 - 3-hour interactive sessions every Thursday afternoon

-- Sessions run from August 10 – November 30
+- Sessions run from mid-August – end of November

 Who Should Apply?